Prim1Tive/Floorgrabber/readme.md

 # FloorGrabber

-This Porject was cearted so one could track the floor of an NFT in any given moment by setting a trash-hold.
+This Porject was cearted so one could track the floor of an NFT in any given moment by giving OpenSea NTF Profile URL

 <p align="center">
 <img src="demo.png"/>